 Step 1: Prepare a Copyright Transfer Agreement

-- Details of the work (e.g., book title, software name)
+- Description of the work (for example: book title or software name)

 - Date of transfer